PPeltola/CellScatter-predictor/README.md

 ## Installation

 Clone the repository from GitHub.
 The dependencies can be installed using pip by running ```pip install -r requirements.txt``` in the project root folder.
-Creating a Python virtual environment where you install the denpendencies to might be a good idea.
+It's **very much recommended** to create a Python virtual environment where you install the denpendencies and the module, since the dependencies include very large packages such as TensorFlow.
+To install the module to your (virtual) environment, run ```pip install -e src``` in the project root folder.

 ## How to use